 Makers / creative schedule

 When it comes to working from home, most people do not necessarily like the fact that they are working from their house.
 They like the flexibility it provides, such as not having to commute -this is a big one- and more time for their families and personal matters.
-Work from home employees have a lot more non-work related distractions (kids, pets, family, etc) during the day.
-This flexibility tends to impact people’s schedules, making it hard to distinguish personal and work life.
+Work from home employees has a lot more non-work-related distractions (kids, pets, family, etc) during the day.
+This flexibility tends to impact people’s schedules, making it hard to distinguish between personal and work life.
 It is essential to have processes designed around a culture that sets boundaries between work and life.